wlads/reefpoints/source/posts/2015-04-08-elixir-come-for-the-syntax-stay-for-everything-else.md

 ---

 I have been programming for over 20 years now.
-I started with Basic, found my way to C++, sepnt two years writing Assembly (MASM).
+I started with Basic, found my way to C++, and spent two years writing Assembly (MASM).
 Then I found Ruby.
 Ruby completely changed everything for me.
 I loved Ruby.
 I loved Ruby for a reason that many "elite" programmers tend to dismiss: the syntax.